cbs-software/smarteru-php-client/README.md

 ```

-The following is a list of methods in Client.php that interact with the SmarterU API:
+The following is a list of public methods in Client.php that interact with the SmarterU API:

 1. [createUser](https://support.smarteru.com/v1/docs/api-createuser)
 2. readUserById